 Our team takes a comprehensive case history.
 This will include information regarding the parents health, pregnancy, delivery and birth information.

 Following on we will discuss the current health of your child.
 As infants are unable to tell us what is wrong, it is therefore helpful to get as much information as possible.

 The detail of case history taking can be surprising for some parents.
 Above all this helps us make informed decisions regarding assessment of your child.

 Following assessment, we will discuss what’s wrong, what you can do, and what to do from here.
 Treatment where appropriate will commence following on from the previous steps.

 Osteopaths have an ongoing interest in research in this field of practice.
 Therefore our clinic would like contribute to research projects in the future.

 Additionally, we provide mentoring to osteopathic students.
 We wish to support and enhance the quality of graduating practitioners.
 Student exposure to children within the training program is currently minimal, hence we wish to bridge the gap.

 All-new baby patients are encouraged to see Dr. Prue Eddie, Osteopath.
 Thereafter osteopathic treatment is available with all our practitioners within the practice.

 In 2015, Prue attended a conference run by the Osteopathic Centre for Children OCC in the UK.
 We have an ongoing commitment to education and furthering our skills in the treatment of all infants and children.
 Expect our team to be away from time to time to participate in ongoing learning.

-We would like to reassure parents we are up to date with current practice statement and guidelines.
+We would like to reassure parents we are up to date with the current practice statements and guidelines.
 For that reason, no practitioners will perform spinal manipulation (cracking) on babies or children under the age of 12 at Koru under any circumstances.
 Please contact us at any time regarding osteopathy for babies.
-In addition we are available and treat postnatal women.
+In addition, we are available and treat postnatal women.